gazzamc/Milestone-Project-One/README.md

 the navigation links to see if they brought me to the corresponding section.

 I had an issue with my jQuery not loading and was able to fix it my first calling the function.
+Fixed a bug with the jQuery code, where the orientation wasn't being updated and not running my else if statement in dev tools without a refresh to remove the background image, using boolean function i was able to get this working as intended.

 ## Deployment
 The website was deployed/hosted on GitHub pages, the following is the process in which i took to deploy it.